Software Quality Management and reducing Software TCO - SIG

 A person is working on a laptop, writing or reviewing code displayed on the screen.
 The coding environment features a dark theme with colorful syntax highlighting.
 The workspace includes additional monitors, one of which shows a scenic mountain landscape.
 Various office supplies and electronic devices are present on the desk, creating a professional and tech-savvy atmosphere.
 The scene suggests a software development or programming task.

-By prioritizing quality and security and embedding these characteristics throughout the SDLC, Software Quality Management can minimize the technical debt incurred, optimize KTLO expenditure, and help you to make better decisions—in other words, SQM reduces your TCO.
+By prioritizing quality and security and embedding these characteristics throughout the SDLC, Software Quality Management can minimize the technical debt incurred, optimize KTLO expenditure, and become more resilient against cybersecurity threats.
+And help you to make better decisions—in other words, SQM reduces your TCO.

 Based on our data, here are a few statistical examples of the impact higher-quality software (optimized with SQM) can have on your Total Cost of Ownership: